Wet/Dry Floor Cleaning Systems

 Many of the major vacuum manufacturers offer one or more electric wet/dry floor cleaning systems.
 Hoover, most notably has a number of products that vacuum, and wet scrub floor surfaces.
 No pun intended, but I got sucked in by the idea that a $175-$250 machine could clean my floors better than anything else.
 Besides the price, you have to consider the need for electricity, occasional filter purchase, and specific cleaning solutions.
 Manufacturer’s recommendations state that any cleaning solutions other than their products will damage the machine.

 The electric wet/dry floor cleaning systems clean pretty well.
 However, you have to take the machine apart (not easy on my model) to clean it each time you use it, especially if you have pets who shed in the house.
 Newer models come with more attachments to clean tighter spaces and suck up water more readily.
 Most are dual-tank so that dirty water never goes back onto your floor.

 Robotic Wet/Dry Floor Cleaning Systems

-There are several new products on the market such as the iRobot Scooba.
-These products have GPS-like sensors that allow them to clean most floor surfaces without falling down stairs or bumping into anything.
-They cost around $300.
-The small, robotic cleaners (similar to Roomba) run for about three hours before needing to be charged.
-They can even sense how hard to scrub, and they can sense carpets.
-The iRobot Scooba functions with homemade floor cleaners or bleach.
+There are several interesting products on the market, such as the iRobot Scooba.
+These all have GPS-like sensors that allow them to clean most floor surfaces without falling down stairs or bumping into anything.
+The small, robotic cleaners (similar to Roomba) will run for about three hours before needing to be charged.
+They can even sense how hard to scrub, and they adjust for carpets.
+The iRobot Scooba functions with either commercial or homemade floor cleaners or bleach.

-Robotic floor cleaning systems can be great for the elderly or disabled – of if you just like nifty new gadgets.
+Robotic floor cleaning systems can be great for the elderly or disabled – or if you just like nifty new gadgets.